robertbraeutigam/oscar/README.md

 By default all `object`s are immutable, if that's not the case the object needs to be marked `mutable object...`.
 There are no visibility modifiers for objects, all objects are "public final" in the Java sense.

+Objects can not be "abstract", since there is no inheritance.

 All `object`s need a primary constructor that all other constructors need to refer to.
 If there are more to be done in the construction phase, the object may define a code block for the default constructor with:

 ```oscar